cflavio/ya2_site/content/pages/support_us.md

 Title: Support us
 sort: 3

 If you want to **help us** to develop our games, please consider the following ways.
 If you help us you will be **credited** in the next version of our game!
+Depending on each service's peculiarity, you can find in the following pages several info about how community's support is used and concretely develops the game.

 ---
 **Patreon**: [here is our Patreon campaign](https://www.patreon.com/ya2) (minimum pledge: **only $1**!).